 The Job Satisfaction Survey 2 (JSS-2) is a commercial version of the popular JSS that improves upon the original scale.
-It can only be used by paying a licensing fee.
+Where the JSS can be used free of charge for noncommercial purposes, the JSS-2 can only be used by paying a licensing fee.
 The original JSS was developed for use in human and social services.
 The JSS-2 was designed and developed for a broader working population and it has superior psychometric properties, including improved internal consistency reliability (coefficient alpha), and cleaner factor structure.
 Norms have been developed more systematically on samples that represent a broad cross-section of occupations.

 Why Measure Job Satisfaction?